We shall not cease from exploration

 - a research blog in which the researcher will detail and reflect on each stage of their research process;

 - a research proposal written with specific publications in mind explaining the potential value of the investigation and if applicable, in the form of a query letter;

 - a business card that describes you professionally as a writer;

-- a series of blog posts in which you drill down through the bibliographies of three different sources
+- a series of blog posts in which you drill down through the bibliographies of scholarly sources

 - a series of interviews conducted in person and on line and reflections on those interviews;